Networking and exchange

 ClimateCheck

-Municipalities wishing to obtain their own ClimateCheck can contact jennifer.haeusler[at]landkreis-ludwigsburg.de.
+Local authorities wishing to obtain their own ClimateCheck can contact jennifer.haeusler[at]landkreis-ludwigsburg.de.

 Municipal climate scouts - trainees for more climate protection

-The "Municipal climate scouts - trainees for more climate protection" project qualifies the next generation of municipal employees in the district for climate protection in the workplace.
+The Municipal Climate Scouts - Apprentices for more climate protection project qualifies the next generation of municipal employees in the district for climate protection in the workplace.

 The workshop program is run by Energieagentur Kreis Ludwigsburg (LEA) e.V. and teaches the topics of climate change and municipal climate protection as well as the basics of project management and communication.
 Participants develop and implement their own climate protection projects at their workplace as part of the training.
-This firmly anchors the idea of climate protection in the trainees' professional lives and makes an important contribution towards climate-neutral local government .
+This firmly anchors the idea of climate protection in the trainees' professional lives and makes a contribution towards climate-neutral local government .

 In addition to tangible savings through climate protection and energy efficiency measures , the trainees' commitment also has a positive external impact and underlines the role model function of local authorities in climate protection.